polferrando98/Particle-system/README.md

 We need a container to keep track and update every particle and emitter.
 This container will also define what is the maximum number of particles on screen.

-# Code Implementation
+# Particle systems

-##Object Pool (The Container)
+## What is a Particle system?

+I
-Particles need to be created fast and in large cuantities, and dynamically allocating every particle not only is not very efficient but it could cause memory fragmentation.
+Particles need to be created fast and in large quantities.
+Dynamically allocating every particle not only is hardly efficient but it could cause memory fragmentation.
 In order to avoid this, we need to create an **Object Pool.** An Object Pool is a class that will allocate and hold reusable particles at startup.
 It can be easily done with just two lines of code:

 ```c++
 static const int POOL_SIZE = 1000;